-All case managers must be certified to perform assessments by the method defined by the State.
+All case managers must be certified to perform assessments by the method defined by DOM.

-The State restricts case management services to agencies (i.e., any willing Medicaid enrolled provider agency) to enable the State to provide better supervision and oversight of the case management activities.
-Agencies have the infrastructure to provide regular and ongoing supervision.
-In addition, agencies have a sufficient number of supervisors and quality assurance staff to provide training, support and oversight of all case management activities as well as health and safety issues.
-Agency supervisory staff conduct unannounced home visits to ensure quality of monitoring, and provide additional training to staff as needed.
-A statewide agency based system of case management assures the state that, in the event of a major disaster or catastrophe, such services as case management, records management, employee staffing and payroll suffer minimal interruption and benefit from sister network agency support.
-A statewide case management provider system also encourages an effective and efficient opportunity for appropriate collaboration of effort with other services with statewide central offices/contacts such as Area Agencies on Aging, Public Housing Authorities, Department of Rehabilitation Services or the Mississippi Access to Care Centers.
+The State restricts case management services to agencies enrolled as current Medicaid providers who are willing and qualified to provide case management services and activities.
+The agencies must have the infrastructure to provide regular and ongoing supervision, employ a sufficient number of supervisors and quality assurance staff to provide training, support and oversight of all case management activities and health and safety issues, and operate on a statewide basis.
+A statewide network based system of case management assures the state that, in the event of a major disaster or catastrophe, such services as case management, records management, employee staffing and payroll suffer minimal interruption and benefit from sister network agency support.
+A statewide network case management provider system also encourages an effective and efficient opportunity for appropriate collaboration of effort with other services with statewide central offices/contacts such as Area Agencies on Aging, Public Housing Authorities, Department of Rehabilitation Services or the Mississippi Access to Care Centers.